 Safe and Sustainable

-Next up, you want the exercises you implement through your program to be safe and sustainable.
+Next, you want the exercises you implement through your program to be safe and sustainable.

 Safety considerations will also vary depending on the group type or client by client.
-If you’re training elderly people, pregnant women or kids, your safety protocols will be different than you would adhere to for more capable or active individuals.
+If you’re training elderly people, pregnant women, or kids, your safety protocols will be different than you would adhere to for more capable or active individuals.

 The goal of any fitness pro is to equip their clients with the tools and to teach methods that carry through for a lifetime of safe practice.

-Must Be On Brand
+It must Be On Brand

 The exercises you include in your small group program should speak about the brand and niche you’ve positioned yourself as.

-If your brand is called “Flowgillity” and speaks about functional, bodyweight movements, you don’t want to throw in a bunch of lifting and machine work, it disturbs the messaging and can derail your marketing strategies completely.
+If your brand is called “Flowgillity” and speaks about functional, bodyweight movements, you don’t want to throw in a bunch of lifting and machine work; it disturbs the messaging and can derail your marketing strategies completely.

 Stick to your strengths as a trainer and develop workout programs around these strengths and your brand ethos.